isdanryan/AbleCase/readme.md

    - Implement user authentication and authorization mechanisms.
    - Define user roles and permissions for accessing different features.
    - Secure sensitive data and endpoints to prevent unauthorized access.

+   As stated before, this project will use a custom admin panel to manage users and their permissions.
+This will provide specified user(s) a cleaner and simpler interface, to allow them to easily add and remove users as staff join and leave.

+   In order to achieve this, I have used a Custom User Manager class to extend Django's in built Base User Manager.

 6. **Report Management**
    - Create view to pull update and created records for client, cases and invoices.